canonical/sphinx-docs-starter-pack/docs/explanation/build.rst

 - Storing multiple virtual environments bloats the host system.
 It's reasonable for project maintainers to prefer a shared build environment.
 - The Starter Pack's update process can make changes to many files in the ``docs`` directory.
-Upgrading is potentially much simpler if the parent project modifies only a minimum of files in the directory.
+Updating is potentially much simpler if the parent project modifies only a minimum of files in the directory.
 - With quality assurance and continuous integration, it's simpler if the project can use the same interface to run local and remote checks.
 More specifically, the parent build